blackchip-org/lfs-rpm/README.md

 a future rainy day activity.
 There is a chance that there are major errors with the system that have yet to be discovered.
 I am not an expert in building operating systems nor am I an expert in RPM packaging.
-This repository should really only be used as a guide of one way this could be done but it is nowhere near an optimal or proper way.
+This repository should only be used as a guide of one way this could be done but it is nowhere near an optimal or proper way.
 Others may have done this already but that was done for their fun, not mine.

 ## Build Requirements

 This has only been tested on a Fedora operating system.
-Install `podman` for use as the build environment and `rpmdevtools` to use `spectool` to download the necessary source packages:
+Install *podman* for use as the build environment and *rpmdevtools* to use *spectool* to download the necessary source packages:

 ```